 After determining your ideal ring width, you will then want to find your ring size!
 Why in this order?
 To get the best fit, you want to use ring sizers or try on rings that are the same width as your wedding band.

 Our top recommendation is to get sized from the same place you buy your ring, especially if you are getting a Rustic and Main handcrafted band.
-Since all of our rings are a comfort fit, we have a different sizing system than other jewelry stores.
+Since all of our rings are a comfort fit, we have a different sizing system than many other jewelry stores.
 You can learn more about our ring sizing process in the video below.

 Consider Your Lifestyle and Maintenance

 Can you wear your wedding band at work?
-Will you need to switch it out with a silicone or leather ring?
+Will you need to switch it out with a silicone ring?
 Will you remember to switch out your wedding band when doing strenuous activities or working with chemicals?